andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-17.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: Before you go pro, enjoy being an amateur
+      value: 'Before you go pro, enjoy being an amateur'
     - name: 'twitter:description'
       value: >-
         You have a camera, so naturally you want to make money with it right?
-Well, before you start stacking Benjamins, maybe enjoy your time as an amateur -- while you still can.
+        Maybe enjoy your time as an amateur -- while you still can.
     - name: 'twitter:image'
       value: /images/November-19_03.jpg
       relativeUrl: true